javierhndev/Voyager-Reference-Models/PyTorch/examples/MPIJob/README.md

   -x PT_HPU_LAZY_MODE=1 \
   $CMD;
 ```
+Note that `-x PT_HPU_LAZY_MODE=1` has been added to activate the Lazy mode (otherwise the default mode in Intel Gaudi cards is Eager).

 The `setup.sh` in this example is quite simple and only clone Habana's repository to `/scratch`.
 It executes the following:
 ```bash
 #!/bin/sh